aianshay/br-style-neural-transfer/README.md

 We will essentially apply the style of Brazilian paintings to foreign paintings.

+- `painting` contains all foreign paintings we used
+- `results` contains the produced artwork with neural transfer
+- `report.ipynb` is a brief report of what we did
+- `neural_style.ipynb` contains the neural transfer network we used

 The original paper is available [here](https://arxiv.org/abs/1508.06576) and the code used [here](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).